The Church of All Saints by the Lake

 Prayer Cycles

-The Worldwide Anglican Communion The Anglican Church of Melanesia
+The Worldwide Anglican Communion: Province of the Episcopal Church of Sudan

 Partner Dioceses: Bishop James Almasi and the people of the Diocese of Masasi, Tanzania, and for Bishop Clara Plamondon and the people of the Territory of the People in British Columbia

-Grace, our Incumbent; Terry and Jim, our Honorary Assistants; Mary, our Bishop; Victor-David, our Bishop-Elect; David, our Archbishop; Chris, National Indigenous Archbishop, Anne, our Acting Primate.
+Church Leaders: Grace, our Incumbent; Terry and Jim, our Honorary Assistants; Mary, our Bishop; Victor-David, our Bishop-Elect; David, our Archbishop; Chris, National Indigenous Archbishop, Shane, our Primate.

 We use the Book of Alternative Services.
 The link for the service may be found in the Friday`s Email.
 If you would like to know more about us, please do not hesitate to contact the church office: 514-631-3601,The Admin office hours, 9:30 to 15:30 Tuesday - Friday.
 Or send an email to: allsaintsbythelake@gmail.com